MicrosoftDocs/biztalk-docs/biztalk/core/task-3-configure-the-send-and-receive-shapes1.md

 ---
-description: "Learn more about: Task 3: Configure the Send and Receive Shapes"
+description: "Learn how to configure Send and Receive shapes that will be used in a BizTalk orchestration."
 title: "Task 3: Configure the Send and Receive Shapes1 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"